-The steps below can help you identify a Portfolio Objective that you and your financial advisor can use this as a starting point to help build a portfolio that's just the right fit for you.
+The steps below can help you identify a Portfolio Objective that you and your financial advisor can use as a starting point to help build a portfolio that's just the right fit for you.

 It's important to understand how your life stage impacts your financial situation.
 For example, if you're younger and retirement is a long way off, your investments will probably look different than if you're planning to retire in five years.

 We've identified five investing stages of life: three “accumulation” phases for investors saving for retirement and two “distribution” phases for those in retirement.

 The Accumulation Stages.
 Because most investors will spend more than 20 years in retirement, these stages are a critical first step in working toward building wealth and generally defined as the following: